Mardi Gras 2023 Do's and Don'ts for a Successful Trip

 Image of a festive Mardi Gras puppy from Flickr

 Although it may seem like a great idea to bring along the beloved family dog, a Mardi Gras parade is no place for a furry friend.
 Loud noises erupt from all directions, and packed crowds leave very little space to stand.
 With children screaming, “throws” soaring through the air, and very few places to take refuge, even the most stable pets will struggle to remain calm.
 To forgo injury or strain on a pet or human, leave Spot at home!

 Leave the tossing to the professionals on the float for a safe and fun Mardi Gras!
 Image from Flickr

 - Lamp posts are for lamps only.
-Climbing lampposts, street signs, trees, or other structures is not-permitted, not to mention impolite.
-Instead bring a step ladder to the Mardi Gras Parades, it’s safe and legal!
+Climbing lampposts, street signs, trees, or other structures are not permitted, not to mention impolite.
+Instead, bring a step ladder to the Mardi Gras Parades, it’s safe and legal!

 - Mardi Gras attendees get away with a lot - underage drinking, lewd behavior, public boozing - but public urination is a one-way ticket to a jail cell.
 Save #1 for a public restroom, or pay a small fee at many schools, churches, shops, and restaurants to use their bathroom facilities.

 - One of Mardi Gras’ most infamous traditions is the “showing of skin,” or as most know it, “flashing.”
 While mostly a night-time Bourbon Street activity, some New Orleans guests don’t quite know where to draw the line.
 The Uptown and Mid-City parade routes, especially mansion-lined St. Charles Avenue, are family-friendly areas, and vulgar or obscene behavior is not tolerated.
 Use common sense to avoid angry locals or already-pestered police officers.